cnapole/AirConditionerFuzzyLogic/README.md

 # Fuzzy logic controller designed with SK-Fuzzy (Python)

 ## Description
 This code shows the design of a fuzzy logic controller that I thought to be use for an air conditioner controller that can be built for a train.
 The input variables are the amount people and the wagon size (I'm assuming that the wagon size will be unidimensional and that will be the length of it).
 The output is the intensity of the air conditioner which I am assuming that it will be between 0 and 1.
 The main library that I'm using is SK-Fuzzy which is for python.
 Take also into account that I built this in collab from Google.
-The structures is as follows:
+The structures is as follows for the main:
 1) libraries installation, imports, etc.
 2) Definition of the universe of discourse
 3) Definition of membership function, assuming triangular ones